eralpship/web-dev-workshop/docs/error-handling-caching.md

  }
 ```

-so it will much more concise like this;
+We will end up with much more concise code like so:

 **src/components/CityWeatherContainer**